eswar17v/Sales-Data-Analysis-and-Report/README.md

 ## Tools and Technologies Used

-Microsoft Excel
+- Microsoft Excel

-Pivot Tables
+- Pivot Tables

-Power Query
+- Power Query

-DAX (Data Analysis Expressions)
+- DAX (Data Analysis Expressions)

-Data Visualization: Excel charts and graphs for visual representation of sales trends and metrics.

 ## How to Use